luismaf/Broadcom-sta-linux-drivers-x64-kernel-3.17/README.md

-patched-broadcom-wl-broadcom-sta-
+patched-broadcom-wl-broadcom-sta
 =================================

-broadcom-sta drivers already patched for kernel 3.14.3 (just enable CFG80211 as module, and disable kernel debug in kernel hackiing)
+broadcom-sta drivers already patched for kernel 3.14.3.

+Just enable CFG80211 as module, and disable kernel debugging (in kernel hacking) before compiling the kernel.

+Also includes the complied module.

+I've use Krejzi (great) patches form https://aur.archlinux.org/packages/broadcom-wl/